Hughzu/trackstack/trackstack/app/README.md

 **Philosophy:** Optimize for learning and speed.
 SQLite saves ~€30-50/month vs. managed databases while being faster and simpler.
 Migrate to PostgreSQL only when actual load demands it.

 ---

-## Contributing

-This is a personal project, but feedback is welcome:

-1. Open an issue for bugs or suggestions
-2. Fork and submit PRs for improvements
-3. Follow existing code structure and patterns

----

-## License

-MIT - Build whatever you want with this structure.

----

-## Questions?

-Refer to the [TrackStack blog](https://blog.trackstack.com) for detailed architectural decisions and evolution journey.